4ry1337/my-obsidian/Computing/Sub-disciplines/Computer Science/Data Types/Record.md

 A _record type_ is a [[Data Type|data type]] that describes such values and variables.

-//Most modern computer languages allow the programmer to define new record types.
+Most modern computer languages allow the programmer to define new record types.
 The definition includes specifying the data type of each field and an identifier by which it can be accessed.